 The Unbanked Community

 The minority population represents the majority of the unbanked.
-The numbers are staggering and translate into one-quarter of households relying on other means to conduct financial transactions.
+These findings are particularly relevant to Latinos, African Americans, and young Americans.
+Approximately half of all Latino and African American households are disconnected from the financial system, compared to only about one in five white households.
+The numbers are staggering and translate into way too many households relying on other means to conduct financial transactions.

 The alternative financial service (AFS), such as non-bank check cashing or payday loans, or money orders can cost the unbanked as much as $1,200 yearly according to the Federal Reserve Bank of St. Louis.

-Considering half the unbanked believe they do not have enough money to warrant a bank account, the realization of how much alternative financial services actually cost may be cause for reconsideration; especially when honestly free checking is available.
+Considering half the unbanked believe they do not have enough money to warrant a bank account, the realization of how much alternative financial services actually cost may be cause for reconsideration — especially when second chance checking is available.

 Annual Income of the Unbanked

 Many unbanked households are lower-income families.
 The annual income of approximately 71% of the unbanked households is less than $30,000.
-Low income may be the reason so many of the unbanked feel they do not have enough money to warrant a bank account.
+Low income may be the reason so many of the unbanked feel they do not have enough money to justify a bank account.
+But if you have limited means, a bank account may be just what you need.
+Fees for prepaid debit cards, fees to load cash onto prepaid cards, check cashing fees and money orders are probably costing you more than if you had a bank account.
+Even late fees add up if you’re not able to get a money order to a utility company on-time because you have limited transportation.
+Not having a regular bank account is time burden too.

 Alternative Financial Products